-Sitting heavily on his cushioned chair, Zuko began to sort out the huge stack of papers on his large desk.
+Sitting heavily on his cushioned chair, Zuko began to sort the huge stack of papers on his large desk.
 Luckily, the Fire Nation was running smoothly and no problems had arisen since his return.
-The Fire Nation was doing well due to the trade system with Ba Sing Se and he was pleased when King Kuei sent him word that his city, most importantly the Lower Ring, was thriving because of the trade and the tourists that had flooded to the city of walls.
+The Fire Nation was doing well due to the new trade agreement with Ba Sing Se and he was pleased when King Kuei sent him word that his city, most importantly the Lower Ring, was thriving because of the trade and the tourists that had flooded to the city of walls.

-He opened another letter and sighed when he realized it was from Mai, telling him that she was not going to attend the wedding in the Southern Water Tribe because she wanted to spend more time with her family.
+He opened another letter and sighed when he realized it was from Mai, telling him that she was not going to attend Sokka and Suki's wedding in the Southern Water Tribe because she wanted to spend more time with her family.
 Zuko had a strong feeling the truth was that she just did not want to go since she really did not like his friends and because she never liked the cold weather.
 He sighed guiltily when he read the part where she wrote that she missed him and loved him, anticipating the day they would see each other again for his birthday.

-It was the official invitation for Sokka and Suki's wedding inviting the Fire Lord and his honored mother to celebrate the marriage ceremony in the Southern Water Tribe that was to take place in a few weeks from now.
+It was the official invitation for Sokka and Suki's wedding inviting the Fire Lord and his honored mother to celebrate the marriage ceremony in the Southern Water Tribe that was to take place a few months from now.
 Zuko picked up the other small piece of paper that came with the scroll, and inwardly chuckled at Sokka's words.

 I placed this note without Suki noticing, but can you be a pal and bring me some of those addicting fire flakes with you?
-Thanks, Lord Hotman.
+Thanks, Lord Hotman!

 He guessed it was time that he paid them a visit so they could see he had changed and was different.
 But most importantly, in just a few weeks he would see her again.